mirzawaqasahmed/f5-big-iq-lab/docs/class02/module5/lab3.rst

     configuration, auto scaling groups, ...

 Those resource groups were deployed from our system called **Ubuntu 18.04 Lamp Server, Radius and DHCP**.
-If you want to review those stacks, connect to this system and go to :
+If you want to review those, connect to this system and go to :

 .. code::